grafana/opentelemetry-workshop/site/docs/lab2/instrument.md

 # 2.2.
 Instrument a second service

-In this lab, you'll add instrumentation to a second service.
+In this lab, you'll add a second service to our application, and add instrumentation to it.

 After you complete this module, your environment will look like this: